Fleur van den Berg

 I mine

-In her life, my life reveals a four-metre-tall female figure struggling to break free from an inverted cross.
-Borrowed from Christianity, the cross stands for a faith that for centuries relegated women to a subordinate role and erased them from history—a religion that suppressed female sexuality and cloaked it in shame.
+In her life, my life, a four metre high female figure becomes visible, breaking free from an inverted cross.
+This cross, rooted in Christianity, symbolizes a religion that for centuries assigned women a subordinate role and erased them from history, a religion that suppressed female sexuality and shrouded it in shame.

-The inverted cross—traditionally a sign of Peter’s humility—later gathered associations with rebellion, anti-church sentiment, and even satanism.
-Here it takes on a new meaning: not a symbol of destruction, but of radical reversal.
-It embodies a woman reclaiming herself—hurling headlong downward toward liberation.
-Her hair streams and fans out below her, depicting the freedom she yearns for and fights to attain.
+The inverted cross, traditionally a sign of Saint Peter’s humility, has over time acquired associations with rebellion, anti clericalism, and even satanism.
+In this work, it takes on a new meaning: not a symbol of destruction, but of radical reversal.
+It represents a woman reclaiming herself, a figure who plunges downward with complete surrender, on her way toward liberation.
+Her downward hanging, fanning hair embodies the freedom she longs for and fights for.

-This freedom is not about licentiousness, but about sovereignty over one’s own body and mind, about living without shame for your sexuality or womanhood.
-The rust evokes a sense of weight and impermanence, of structures that crumble slowly—yet it also points to the earthly, to life itself.
+The rust evokes a sense of heaviness and transience, of structures slowly crumbling away, yet it also points to the earthly, to life itself.

 Datenblatt